Paulen101/WRO_AUPP/README.md

 Once we felt confident, we decided to build everything from scratch using the Jetson Orin Nano.
 This is where things got real.

 ### **Learning the Hard Way**
-- Had to learn ROS2 and Linux from zero (lots of late nights!)
-- Spent countless hours debugging camera issues and motor control
-- Rebuilt our chassis more times than we care to admit
-- But every problem taught us something new
+We had to start from scratch with ROS2 and Linux, which meant plenty of late nights figuring out how everything worked.
+Debugging camera issues and getting the motor control just right took more time than we expected, and we definitely went through a few chassis designs before landing on one that actually worked well.
+But honestly, every challenge we hit taught us something valuable, and looking back, those problem-solving sessions were where we learned the most.

 ### **Making It Work**
-- Fine-tuned our PID controllers until the car drove like a dream
-- Got our vision system to reliably spot pillars in all kinds of lighting
-- Integrated all our sensors so they work together seamlessly
-- Built something we're genuinely proud of
+Getting our PID controllers dialed in took patience, but once we found the right settings, the car's driving became really smooth and predictable.
+We put a lot of effort into making our vision system reliable across different lighting conditions, and it was satisfying to see it consistently spot those pillars.
+The real achievement was getting all our sensors to work together seamlessly - when everything finally clicked into place, we knew we had built something solid that we could be proud of.

 ---